Federal funds rate

-In the United States, the federal funds rate is the interest rate at which depository institutions (banks and credit unions) lend reserve balances to other depository institutions overnight on an uncollateralized basis.
+The federal funds rate is the interest rate at which depository institutions (banks and credit unions) lend reserve balances to other depository institutions overnight on an uncollateralized basis.
 Reserve balances are amounts held at the Federal Reserve.
 Institutions with surplus balances in their accounts lend those balances to institutions in need of larger balances.
 The federal funds rate is an important benchmark in financial markets and central to the conduct of monetary policy in the United States as it influences a wide range of market interest rates.

 The effective federal funds rate (EFFR) is calculated as the effective median interest rate of overnight federal funds transactions during the previous business day.
 It is published daily by the Federal Reserve Bank of New York.

 The federal funds target range is determined by a meeting of the members of the Federal Open Market Committee (FOMC) which normally occurs eight times a year about seven weeks apart.
 The committee may also hold additional meetings and implement target rate changes outside of its normal schedule.

 The Federal Reserve adjusts its administratively set interest rates, mainly the interest on reserve balances (IORB), to bring the effective rate into the target range.
 Additional tools at the Fed's disposal are: the overnight reverse repurchase agreement facility, discount rate, and open market operations.
 The target range is chosen to influence market interest rates generally and in turn ultimately the level of activity, employment and inflation in the U.S. economy.